MarritL/MarritLeenstra-pset6-1/PROCESS.md

   * Problem: today i get a error code 500 (Internal server error), no idea why.
 I sent an email to the Yummly api support team.
      * Got a response from Yummly.
 Luckely not my fault, more users have problems today.
 They try to solve the problem.
 * In the mean time i am working on the layout and showing all the required attributes.
 However, i cannot test my code

+# 11-4-2018
+* Fixing some bugs
+  * Problem: unsubscribe doesn't work anymore.
+  * Reason: i added an extra eventlistener to the code (to get the recipes from the database), when i try to delete the userdata from the database.
+This listener protests (because his data is gone too).
+     * Solution: Seperate the recipes from the user in the database, so that the listeners are not listening to the same data.